79 Inches Is How Many Feet

 The Imperial System

 The imperial system, also known as the British Imperial System, evolved from these early practices.
-It includes units such as inches, feet, yards, and miles for length; pounds and ounces for weight; and gallons and quarts for volume.
+But it includes units such as inches, feet, yards, and miles for length; pounds and ounces for weight; and gallons and quarts for volume.
 The imperial system was widely used in the British Empire and is still used in some countries, including the United States.

 The Metric System

 In contrast, the metric system was developed in France in the late 18th century as a more rational and standardized system.
-It is based on powers of 10, making conversions simpler.
+Which means it is based on powers of 10, making conversions simpler.
 The basic unit of length in the metric system is the meter, and other units, such as centimeters and kilometers, are derived from it.
 The metric system is used by most countries in the world and is the standard system in science.

 Key Differences Between Imperial and Metric Systems